mikrono/tModLoaderWiki_kr_ko/Basic-Item.md

     item.value = Item.buyPrice(0, 1, 4, 62);

 ## useStyle (int)
-The use style of your item,
+The use style of your item:
 1 for swinging,
 2 for drinking,
 3 act like shortsword,